 Mandela Effect: This article explains the Mandela Effect in a practical way.
-After reading you will understand the basics of this powerful psychology tool.
+Next to what it is (definition and meaning), this article also highlights how does false memory arise, researching false memories and some examples of the Mandela Effect.
+After reading you will understand the basics of this psychology theory.
+Enjoy reading!

 What is the Mandela Effect?